Monday, October 7, 2024

 Screen Dump 754

-You've become enamoured of the invisible,
+You've become enamored of the invisible,

 the mystery of entanglements . . .